-The Zika virus may also cause Guillain-Barré syndrome , a condition in which your immune system attacks part of your nervous system.
-An outbreak in French Polynesia in 2014 caused an increase in Guillain-Barré syndrome.
+Zika virus may also cause Guillain-Barré syndrome, a condition in which your immune system attacks part of your nervous system.
+An increase in Guillain-Barré syndrome was noted during an outbreak of Zika virus in French Polynesia in 2014.

 What if I think I have Zika?

 - are pregnant, regardless of symptoms, and

 - live in or have visited areas affected by Zika, or

 - have a sexual partner who lives in or has traveled to an affected area.

 Your doctor may order blood and urine tests to look for Zika or other mosquito-borne diseases like dengue or chikungunya.
 Currently, there is no vaccine or specific treatment for Zika virus.

 If you think you have Zika, contact your doctor and take precautions